react-vs-angular-framework

-Frontend development has changed dramatically over the past decade with a host of new technologies and open-source development frameworks making it easier for companies to build robust applications.
-In 2024, best-performing JavaScript frameworks like React, Vue, Angular, Node, Express, Aurelia, etc are dominating the web development industry.
+Frontend development has changed dramatically over the past decade with a host of new technologies and open-source frontend JavaScript frameworks making it easier for companies to build robust applications.
+In 2026, best-performing JavaScript frameworks like React, Vue, Angular, Node, Express, Aurelia, etc are dominating the web development industry.

 From achieving scale to incorporating new features, these frontend frameworks have made lives easier for developers across the globe and have propelled the adoption of standard and high-performing practices across several businesses which makes it easier for interoperability.

-Widely regarded as the two most commonly used frontend development platforms for some of the world’s most visited websites and portals, both these open-source JavaScript-based frameworks are utilized by software engineers to build custom frontend interfaces for backend processing applications created with a number of programming languages.
+Widely regarded as the two most commonly used frontend development platforms for some of the world’s most visited websites and portals, both these open-source JavaScript-based frameworks are utilized by software engineers to build custom frontend interfaces and single page applications for backend processing systems created with a number of programming languages.

 Let’s look at some important figures and stats before analyzing the performance of React and Angular.